-Here are five things salespeople must do to deliver an exceptional buying experience.
+Here are 10 things salespeople must do to deliver an exceptional buying experience.

 Salespeople naturally see themselves as the key touchpoint in the buyer journey.
 However, the feeling isn't always mutual – buyers often see salespeople as an impediment to a seamless buying process.

-A recent survey of buyer preferences found that most buyers will wait to contact salespeople until late in the decision-making process because only 23% consider sales professionals an effective resource for solving their problems.
-This isn't surprising considering that only one-third of respondents believe salespeople exceed expectations often enough to improve the buying experience.
+A Miller Heiman Group survey of B2B buyer preferences found that most buyers will wait to contact salespeople until late in the decision-making process, because only 23% consider sales professionals an effective resource for solving their problems.
+This isn't surprising, considering that only one-third of respondents believe salespeople exceed expectations often enough to improve the buying experience.
 In fact, two-thirds consider most vendors and salespeople to be interchangeable.

 With sales teams making an impact that's so small, sellers are in danger of getting lost in the crowd and losing business.
 Even worse, when customers have such low confidence in and such little need for sales, the result is a B2B buyer apathy loop.
 When the sales team is the party responsible for this problem, it has the power to own – and be – the solution.